andreybleme/andreybleme.github.io/_posts/2023-07-31-researchscale-is-here.markdown

 I wanted to reuse stuff from my previous work, but where was it? **All over the place**.

-Related work references were PDF links bookmarked spread across folders in my browser.
+Related work references were PDF links bookmarked across folders in my browser.
 Article versions I had written before were stored on my google drive.
 Experiment scripts were mostly on github, some in repositories others saved in gists.
 Image files were found on my laptop and in a shared Dropbox folder.

 It took me days to gather everything together. **It was a mess**.